-Other unreimbursed employment expenses
+Unreimbursed employment expenses

-As noted above, the itemized deductions for employee expenses beyond the $250 have been eliminated in the tax reform, so that deduction is no longer available.
+As noted above, the itemized deductions for employee expenses beyond the $250 have been eliminated in the tax reform, so that federal deduction is no longer available.

-Extension of the tuition deduction leaves in place the Lifetime Learning Credit for 20% of education expenses up to $10,000, or a maximum credit of $2,000.
+Extension of the tuition deduction left in place the Lifetime Learning Credit for 20% of education expenses up to $10,000, or a maximum credit of $2,000.
 This is a credit, so it is taken off your tax liability dollar for dollar.
 However, it is nonrefundable, which means you have to have some tax liability for it to count against.

 The American Opportunity Credit, which can apply to the first four years of higher education, is not usually an option for educators since most have already completed a four-year degree.
 However, this credit can be claimed for their dependent(s).
 Taxpayers can choose only one of the three options for qualified education expenses.

-NOTE: All of the information in this article is accurate as of January 9, 2020.
+NOTE: All of the information in this article is accurate as of January 25, 2021.